 Environmental footprint of shampoo

-This project’s final comprises a communication component that is intended as a first step towards raising public awareness of the environmental footprint of shampoo and outlining ways in which companies and consumers can reduce this footprint.
+The outcomes of the Cosmetics Europe project include a communication component that is intended as a first step towards raising public awareness of the environmental footprint of shampoo and outlining ways in which companies and consumers can reduce this footprint.
 See the video on this page.
-Our study's reports are available here.
+All the Shampoo PEF study reports are available here.

 Conservation of biodiversity: access to and use of genetic resources (ABS)